 Courses Taught

-• Data Workflow in R Language (PhD level course, TA)
+- Data Workflow in R Language (Johns Hopkins University)

 Teaching Philosophy